The Importance of SEO for Property Managers

 The best strategy for content is to use your website to inform, educate, and at times entertain a potential investor and/or a potential tenant.
 This can result in potential customers being more informed and engaged with your services prior to speaking with you or your staff.
 Potential customers that are more informed results in shorter sales cycles and better relationships.

 Local Citation Many SEO aspects are very technical.
 Having a solid website, links, local citation and social presence can still hold value for a local business.
-This is the best things that can be done in the absence of a technical background and is something we provide for all of our franchisees.
+This is the best things that can be done in the absence of technical background and is something we provide for all of our franchisees.
 You can have your pages ranked with any link just because they impacted your rankings as well, in the recent past years.
-Links are seen as votes of authority to your website and hence form a large factor into search rankings.
-In the recent past Google’s algorithms were heavily weighted based on the overall quantity of links to a website – not the quality.
+Links are seen as votes of authority to your website and hence form a large factor in search rankings.
+In the recent past, Google’s algorithms were heavily weighted based on the overall quantity of links to a website – not the quality.
 SEO rankings are now determined by the quality and the relevant links to your website.
 Poor quality links can be considered spam and can actually be considered a detriment to your website.
 Local SEO is a critical component to large and small property management companies alike.
 Investor opportunities from a local directory listing can be much more effective than a link from the New York Times magazine.
 Good SEO strategies are focused on driving relevant and targeted traffic to your website.

 In short Search Engine Optimization or SEO for property managers is merely the art of optimizing the right message to the right customers using digital media.